 The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the attention of many other debris such as potassium, calcium supplement, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

-Signs Of Kidney Failure With Cirrhosis
+Signs Of Kidney Failure Urine

 While before the diagnosis you may have been able to ignore the important role that nutrition plays in your overall health, after you know for certain that you have kidney disease, you can’t afford to fall off the nutritional wagon.
 Your long term survival is now at stake from obesity and a chronic disease that can cause you to have complete kidney failure if left unchecked.